 Modifying Child Support In Florida

-If there has been a substantial change in circumstances, child support may be modified.
+If there has been a substantial change in circumstances, support may be modified.
 The judge will only be concerned with changes that occurred after the prior case.
-Issues that arose prior to the initial case will usually not be considered for modifications.
+Issues that arose before the initial case will usually not be considered for modifications.
 This is true even if there are facts that were not discussed in the prior case.
 Typically, judges will only be interested in changes since the last order was issued.

-Enforcement Of Child Support
+Enforcement Of Child Support Payments

 Contempt For Failure To Pay Child Support

-On the other hand, the burden for civil contempt is much easier to satisfy.
-Civil contempt only requires there be an existing order of support that has not been paid timely.
+On the other hand, the burden of civil contempt is much easier to satisfy.
+Civil contempt only requires there to be an existing order of support that has not been paid timely.
 Even though the burden is lower, there may still be defenses to contempt.
 For instance, showing that due to circumstances beyond their control, they no longer have the ability to tender the payments may avoid contempt.
 For this defense to apply, the defendant must prove the failure to pay is unintentional.
-Further, the payor must also prove the inability to pay is due to an intervening circumstance not contemplated at the time of the original order.
+Further, the payor must also prove that the inability to pay is due to an intervening circumstance not contemplated at the time of the original order.

 Consult a 5-Star Family Law Firm in Tampa